jackjt8/ChunkyGuide/docs/advanced_techniques/advanced_techniques.md

 # Advanced Techniques

-This section of the guide covers more advance techniques that you can you in your renders; with the section on GIMP acting as a quick guide.
+This section of the guide covers more advance techniques that you can utilize; with the section on GIMP acting as a quick guide for image manipulation.